 Street sign for Dreyfuss Road in Columbia, S.C.

 Mrs. America and the AAGPBL

-reigning Mrs. America, Fredda Acker, signing autographs for fans at the Gran Estadio de La Habana.
+The reigning Mrs. America, Fredda Acker, signs autographs for fans at the Gran Estadio de La Habana.

 A Look at a Legend